Elementary Program

 Entrance Requirements & Admission

 Prospective students must visit the school and meet with academic director.
-Resume, transcripts, letter of interest, 2 letters of recommendation and the application fee must be submitted with the Application.
+Resume, transcripts, letter of interest, 2 letters of recommendation and the Registration Fee must be submitted with the Application.

 1. One of the following: